 Hole 15, par 4, and you’re heading home.
-A big slice may put you on the local speedway track and a pull in deep rough behind tall trees.
+A big slice may put you on the local speedway track and a pull will find rough behind tall trees.
 Steep dip in fairway 110 metres from green.
 Bunkers left and right.

 Hole 16, par 4, has unseen water hazard to the left.
-Big drives right can be caught behind tree line.
+Big drives right can be caught behind tree line,watch for course's only fairway bunker.
 Sloping green has bunkers right front, and left.

-Hole 17, par 4, calls for long drives to iron out the dog-leg left with a forest of pines catching short balls in this direction and nasty trees, bare earth, tree roots and deep rough on right.
+Hole 17, par 4, calls for long drives to iron out the dog-leg left.
 OB on right all the way to the green.
 Bunker right and left.